Change of Marital Status

-The court must be satisfied that the rights of creditors of the parties must be preserved in the proposed contract so the application must contain sufficient information about the parties’ assets and liabilities to enable the court to ascertain whether or not there are sound reasons for the proposed change and whether or not any particular person will be prejudiced by the such change.
+- The court must be satisfied that the rights of creditors of the parties must be preserved in the proposed contract, so the application must contain sufficient information about the parties’ assets and liabilities to enable the court to ascertain whether there are sound reasons for the proposed change and whether any particular person will be prejudiced by the such change.

 The case lays out the following guidelines:

-· Sufficient information regarding the assets and liabilities of the couple concerned must be set out in the application to enable the Court to judge whether or not there are sound reasons for the proposed change and whether or not any other person will be prejudiced by the proposed change.
+- Sufficient information regarding the assets and liabilities of the couple concerned must be set out in the application to enable the Court to judge whether there are sound reasons for the proposed change and whether any other person will be prejudiced by the proposed change.

-· It should also be stated whether or not either of the applicants has been sequestrated in the past and, if so, when, and in what circumstances.
+- It should also be stated whether either of the applicants has been sequestrated in the past and, if so, when, and in what circumstances.
 The case number of any rehabilitation application must be furnished.

-· It should also be stated whether or not there are any pending legal proceedings in which any creditor is seeking to recover payment of any alleged debt due by the couple or either of them.
+- It should also be stated whether there are any pending legal proceedings in which any creditor is seeking to recover payment of any alleged debt due by the couple or either of them.

-Unfortunately, the application is expensive in that you and your spouse have to apply to the High Court on notice to the Registrar of Deeds and all known creditors, to be granted leave to sign a Notarial Contract having the effect of a postnuptial contract which, after registration, will regulate you new matrimonial property system.
+- Unfortunately, the application is expensive in that you and your spouse must apply to the High Court on notice to the Registrar of Deeds and all known creditors, to be granted leave to sign a Notarial Contract having the effect of a postnuptial contract which, after registration, will regulate you knew matrimonial property system.